SonarSource/sonarlint-vscode/README.md

 ## Connected mode

-You can connect SonarLint to SonarQube >= 7.9 or SonarCloud and bind your workspace folders to a SonarQube/SonarCloud project to benefit from the same rules and settings that are used to inspect your project on the server.
-SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any project sub-folder added to the workspace.
+You can connect SonarLint to SonarQube 7.9+/SonarCloud by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
+SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.

-In Connected Mode with SonarCloud or any commercial edition of SonarQube, SonarLint receives notifications about your Quality Gate changes and new issues.
-Starting from SonarLint for VSCode v3.6, notifications can be enabled or disabled from the UI while creating or editing the connection setting.
-COMMENT ABOUT WHERE TO FIND INFO FOR <v3.6
+While in Connected Mode, SonarLint receives notifications from SonarQube/SonarCloud about your Quality Gate changes and new issues.
+Notifications can be enabled or disabled from the UI while creating or editing the connection settings.
+For editing notificaitons in previous versions, please see [SonarLint Versions 3.5.4 and Lower](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode#sonarlint-versions-354-and-lower).
+Note that Connected Mode notifications are not available in the SonarQube Community Editions 8.6 and earlier.

-When connected with SonarQube >= 8.6 and browsing a [security hotspot](https://docs.sonarqube.org/latest/user-guide/security-hotspots/), there will be a button offering to open the hotspot in SonarLint (with SonarLint already running in VSCode).
-Limitation: this feature relies on local communication between your web browser and SonarLint, and consequently is not available in CodeSpaces.
+When running in Connected Mode with SonarQube 8.6 and above, and browsing a [security hotspot](https://docs.sonarqube.org/latest/user-guide/security-hotspots/), a button will be available offering to open the hotspot in SonarLint (with SonarLint already running in VSCode).
+Limitation: this feature relies on local communication between your web browser and SonarLint, and consequently is not available in some remote environments such as GitPod, or GitHub CodeSpaces.

 Connected Mode will also allow unlocking of your analysis for these languages:

 - [Apex rules](https://rules.sonarsource.com/apex)
 - [PL/SQL rules](https://rules.sonarsource.com/plsql).

-For configuring Connected Mode, follow the [Connection Setup instructions](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode#connection-setup) below.
+When configuring Connected Mode, follow the [Connection Setup instructions](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode#connection-setup) below.

 ### Project Binding
 SonarLint keeps server-side data in a local storage.
-If you change something on the server such as the Quality Profile, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").
-SonarLint will also automatically attempt to synchronize with configured servers at startup and once every hour and will do its best to [synchronize with the most appropriate branch from the server](https://github.com/SonarSource/sonarlint-vscode/wiki/Branches-awareness).
+If you change something on the server such as the Quality Profile, SonarLint will automatically attempt to synchronize with configured servers at startup & once every hour, and will do its best to [synchronize with the most appropriate branch from the server](https://github.com/SonarSource/sonarlint-vscode/wiki/Branches-awareness).
+Additionally, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 ## Connection Setup

-Starting from v3.6 of SonarLint for VSCode, to set up SonarQube/SonarCloud connections, open up a `SONARLINT CONNECTED MODE` view in VSCode.
+In SonarLint v3.6 and above for VSCode, to set up SonarQube/SonarCloud connections, open up a `SONARLINT CONNECTED MODE` view in VSCode.

 <img src='images/connected_mode_treeview.png' alt='Empty Connected Mode View' width='350'/>